© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bedd Emlyn is a scheduled monument protected by Cadw under reference DE201.
 View the official record →

-Bedd Emlyn is a round barrow situated in Denbighshire, Wales, dating to the Bronze Age and designated as a scheduled ancient monument under Cadw reference DE201.
+Bedd Emlyn is a round barrow located in Denbighshire, Wales, dating to the Bronze Age and serving as evidence of prehistoric funerary and ritual practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE201.

 Bedd Emlyn dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bedd Emlyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE201.